datapane/datapane/public-docs/docs/features/apps/updates.md

 ### Inner

-`dp.Swap.Inner` allows you to insert a block _inside_ a layout block without replace it.
-For instance, if you had a page and wanted to replace its contents, but didn't want to delete the page.
+`dp.Swap.Inner` allows you to insert a block _inside_ a layout block without replacing it.
+For instance, if you had a `Select` and wanted to replace its contents, but didn't want to delete the `Select` itself.

 <div style='display: flex; justify-content:center'>
     <img src="/img/advanced/inner.png" style='width:50%'/>